SCROLL DOWN TO PAGE END FOR ALL SEED FORMS.

 - Review the alignment of the seed certification authority with the best interests of the industry overall

-Previously in 2005, Potatoes New Zealand had undertaken a review of the seed potato certification operations, processes and rules, and is in the process of adopting several recommendations.
-Read the full review findings.
+Previously in 2005, Potatoes New Zealand had undertaken a review of the seed potato certification operations, processes and rules.